MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 > - The template is created within the environment the user is currently in.
 If the user creates a template from another environment, the template is available to the current environment and its children environments.
 > - If the system generates errors when creating the subresources, the creation process aborts and some subresources or configurations will be missing from the newly created resource.
 > - Modifying the content of a template file manually after downloading it may lead to errors when importing the template file back into the Fraud Protection portal.
 > - A template file has a maximum size limit of 20 MB.
 You won't be able to upload a file that exceeds this limit.
+>
+> - If the environment contains custom assessment (legacy), you will not be able to create a template from the environment.
+Please remove the custom assessment (legacy) and try again.

 ## Create new resources using templates